Courses & Advising

 Choosing an Adviser and Attending Drop-in Office Hours

 We strongly recommend Anthropology majors work with an adviser in the Anthropology Department.
-All of our tenure-line faculty (Shelby Anderson, Virginia Butler, Sharon Carstens, Michele Gamburd, Charles Klein, Jeremy Spoon, Natalie Vasey) are knowledgeable about major requirements and are happy to help you plan your course work to achieve your academic and professional goals.
+All of our full-time faculty (Shelby Anderson, Virginia Butler, Sharon Carstens, Michele Gamburd, Charles Klein, Jeremy Spoon, Sarah Sterling, and Natalie Vasey) are knowledgeable about major requirements and are happy to help you plan your course work to achieve your academic and professional goals.
 If you have narrowed your interests to one of the sub-fields, try to find an adviser whose background matches your main goals and meet with them once or twice per academic year.

 During Fall, Winter, and Spring, faculty post their "drop in" office hours at the beginning of each quarter at the entrance to the department and with the office Coordinator.
 If possible, use these times to meet with faculty advisers.
 No appointment is necessary during these open periods.
 Faculty may also be available at other times by appointment.

 Advising Videos and Documents